time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 >pip install PACKAGE_NAME --no-cache-dir

+For some extras you may need a gcc installation i.e.:

+>module add gcc/11.1.0

 #### 5.1. tsml-eval GPU

 For GPU jobs we require two additional ADA modules, CUDA and cuDNN: